Season (sports): Regular season

 In Australia, the two largest football leagues, the AFL (Australian rules football) and NRL (rugby league), both grew out of competitions held within a single city (respectively Melbourne and Sydney) and only began expanding to the rest of the country when inexpensive air travel made a national league possible.
 These leagues use a single table instead of being split into divisions.
 The term "home and away season" is sometimes used instead of regular season.

 Many football leagues in Latin America have a very different system.
 Because most Latin American countries never had a football cup competition, they instead split their season into two parts, typically known as the Apertura and Clausura (Spanish for "opening" and "closing").
 Most countries that use this system, Argentina being one notable example, crown separate league champions for each part of the season, using only league play.
 A few others, such as Uruguay, crown one champion at the end of a playoff involving top teams from each half of the season.
 Mexico operates its Apertura and Clausura as separate competitions that both end in playoffs.
-Brazil has a different system, the season starts with the state championships in January (every Brazilian state have his own championship), these state championships ends in April.
+Brazil has a different system, the season starts with the state championships in January (every Brazilian state has its own championship), these state championships ends in April.
 The Campeonato Brasileiro Série A itself starts in May and ends in early December, and is played in a double round-robin format in the same way as the European championships.

 A system similar to the Apertura and Clausura developed independently in Philippine professional basketball, with formerly two, now three tournaments (called "conferences") in one season, with each conference divided into an "elimination round" (the single round-robin group stage) and the playoffs in the North American sense.
 Winning the playoffs is the ultimate goal of every team for every conference; while there is no season championship, winning all conferences within a single season is rare and has only happened five times since 1975, with the two most recent examples occurring in 1996 and 2013–14.
 The qualifying round and playoffs setup has permeated down to the local level and in most team sports, although seasons are not divided into conferences.